We're starting to, I don't want to hear no complaints.

 Here you go.

-Yeah, and you guys could like look, like this is obviously, but this is where they took it out.
+Yeah, and you guys could, like, look, like, this is obviously, but this is where they took it out.

-There he goes here, you got the little thing here.
+Here, you got the little thing here.

-This is the wall against which Bugs Moran men were shot on February 14th, 1929.
+It says, This is the wall against which Bugs Moran men were shot on February 14th, 1929.

 The infamous wall is from SMC Cartage, a facility used by Bugs Moran's gang in 1929.

-In 1967, the building was torn down and the bricks were removed and numbered.
+In 1967, the building was torn down and the bricks were removed and numbered, purchased by George Patey, and moved to his nightclub in Vancouver, B.C.
+The mob museum acquired the bricks from his family.

-The buildings adjacent to went across the street from the original building.
+The buildings adjacent to went across the street from the original building, where lookouts were stationed and remained as they were in 1929.

 So these were the actual bricks, guys.